Testato/TeraTerm/teraterm/trunk/release/ssh2_readme.txt

 * History

+2007.2.4 (Ver 2.39)
+  - added workaround(WinSock) that send() could have been regarded as success when the return value of send() is minus and the return value of WSAGetLastError() is less than WSABASEERR(10000).

 2007.1.22 (Ver 2.38)
   - changed the handling of SSH2_MSG_IGNORE to do nothing.
 The data from Cisco router seems invalid.
   - Bug fix: TCP disconnection was mis-detected in the packet sending.